New students

 Please note that the LU card can only be used within the University.
 For student discounts you need a valid card from either Studentkortet or Mecenat.

-Practical matters for your day-to-day life in Sweden
+Practical information for everyday life in Sweden

 To help you focus on your studies, consider these practical issues before you start.